jieliu2000/RPALite/README.md

 RPALite is an open-source RPA (Robotic Process Automation) library.
 You can use RPALite through Python or [Robot Framework](https://robotframework.org/) to achieve various automation tasks.

-RPALite now supports both Windows and macOS platforms, providing cross-platform automation capabilities.
+RPALite now supports Windows platform.
+Supporting for macOS and Linux is under development.

 ## Features